RadeonOpenCompute/ROCm_Documentation/Programming_Guides/Opencl-optimization.rst

 .. _Opencl-optimization:

-Note Re-Write in Progress to move this to Vega and FIJI/Polaris optimization guide
+..
+Note:: Re-Write in Progress to move this to Vega and FIJI/Polaris optimization guide

 ========================
 OPENCL Optimization